RuppBen/AutoRebootAfterCrash/README.md

 If not an error occurs, "detect_crash" will be set to 1 afterwards the if loop breaks the second while loop.
 The scripts starts from the top and Teamspeak will be executet again.

-If Futer projects require the use of multipe Box86 instanses the skript must be modified to fetch the PID number at programm start and the top command must be modified to:
+If future projects require the use of multipe Box86 instanses the skript must be modified to fetch the PID number at programm start and the top command must be modified to:

 >top -n 2 | grep -o "pidnumber"